lhupfeldt/jenkinsflow/INSTALL.md

 Documentation
 ----

-1. Install sphinx and extensions pip install sphinx sphinxcontrib-napoleon sphinx-argparse
+1. Install sphinx and extensions: pip install sphinx sphinxcontrib-napoleon sphinxcontrib-programoutput

+2. Build documentation:
-2. cd doc/source
+   cd doc/source
    make html (or some other format supported by sphinx)